etetoolkit/ete/doc/tutorial/tutorial_trees.rst

 first to use the :class:`Tree` class, as we did above.
 In the remaining examples we will assume that you have already imported it.)

-The properties of a node are stored in its :attr:`props <Tree.props>` dictionary.
+The properties of a node are stored in its :attr:`props` dictionary.
 With the previous example, writing ``print(t.props)`` will show us a dictionary that should look familiar.
 And if you ``print(t)`` a tree, you will see a simple visualization.
 For our